Drax Project

-Drax Project is a New Zealand pop and R&B band that formed in Te Aro, Wellington in 2014.
+Drax Project are a New Zealand pop and R&B band that formed in Te Aro, Wellington in 2014.
 Recording a mix of jazz, R&B and pop music, the band came to prominence in 2017 with the single "Woke Up Late", which was certified triple platinum by RIANZ while the 2019 version featuring Hailee Steinfeld was certified triple platinum in Australia.

 Background

-Most of Drax Project's members went to school together in Porirua and began as buskers in Central Wellington in 2013, composed of Shaan Singh on saxophone and Matt Beachen on drums (the origin of the band's name is a portmanteau of 'drums' and 'sax').
+Drax Project's members are all originally from different towns in New Zealand; Shaan grew up in Kapiti, Matt in Upper Hutt, Sam in New Plymouth and Ben from Waihi Beach.
+Matt and Shaan met at a young musician's jazz programme in Wellington as young teens and played separately and together in high school jazz competitions around New Zealand as teens.
+Matt and Shaan started busking together in their first year of attending university at The New Zealand School Of Music's jazz programme.
+Sam and Ben joined as Sam also attended the same university school of music and Ben at Whitirea University's music programme not far from Wellington.
+Drax Project; composed of Shaan Singh on saxophone and Matt Beachen on drums (the origin of the band's name is a portmanteau of 'drums' and 'sax').
 Drax Project mostly performed pop song covers while busking at Courtenay Place, Wellington and performing at local bars and events.
 Double bassist Sam Thomson joined shortly after, and guitarist Ben O'Leary joined the band a year after, when the band made the switch to creating original material.
 All members were jazz students at the New Zealand School of Music, except for O'Leary who studied music at Whitireia New Zealand.